Severance pay for employees on permanent contracts

 The salary taken into account is called reference salary.
 It shall be determined by taking into account, according to the most advantageous formula:

 • This is the monthly average of the last 3 months.
 In this case, exceptional or annual bonuses and gratuities are taken into account in proportion of the working time performed.
-If an annual premium has been collected, add 1/12e the amount of the premium for each of the last 3 reference months.
+If an annual premium has been collected, add 1/12e the amount of the premium in each of the last 3 reference months.

 When the employee has been sick leave or therapeutic part-time work in recent months, the reference salary to be taken into account is that of the last 12 or 3 months preceding discontinuation or therapeutic part-time.